thriuin/ogc_search/README.md

  Clone the GitHub OGC Search project: https://github.com/open-data/ogc_search.
 Create a new python 3.7 virtual environment for the project.
 OGC Search is built using [Django 2.1](https://www.djangoproject.com/).
  Familiarity with Django is prerequisite to developing with the OGC Search.
+ * **NLTK Data** OGC Search uses the NLTK python library and requires the Punkt tokenizers which are available from https://www.nltk.org/nltk_data/.
+These datafiles must be accessible to the Python virtual environment.
+It is not necessary to download the entire NLTK corpus.

  #### CKAN YAML and JSON Files
   OGC Search reads information that describes the CKAN datasets and proactive disclosure data